uezo/aiavatarkit/README.md

 - Cache files are stored as `{sha256_hash}.{cache_ext}` in the specified directory
 - The hash is computed from all request parameters (URL, headers, body, etc.)
 - Set `cache_dir=None` (default) to disable caching
-- Works with all TTS classes: Azure, OpenAI, Google, Voicevox, and InstantSynthesizer
+- Works with all built-in TTS classes, including SpeechGateway and InstantSynthesizer
-- `SpeechGatewaySpeechSynthesizer` does not use this cache as it caches on the gateway side

 ### Preprocessing